A good leader is expected to always remain in control of his emotions.

 For a super easy and quick stress reliever, try chewing a stick of gum.

 One study showed that people who chewed gum had a greater sense of wellbeing and lower stress.
-One possible explanation is that chewing gum causes brain waves similar to those of relaxed people.
+One possible explanation is that chewing gum causes brain waves similar to those of relaxed people, It`s a great tips to reduce stress.
 Another is that chewing gum promotes blood flow to your brain.

 Additionally, one recent study found that stress relief was greatest when people chewed more strongly.